alexandrebobkov/alexandrebobkov/master_resume.md

 - employee relations

 ##### Full-charge Bookkeeper		2013 - 2014
-Social Research and Demonstration Corporation	Ottawa ON
+Social Research and Demonstration Corporation	Ottawa, ON
 - Increased the efficiency of posting source documents process
 - Brought consistency in the referencing, and posting of the journal entries
 - Maintained the documents filing system in an organized manner
 - Conscientiously fulfilled the assigned tasks during the work overload

 ##### Assistant to Volunteers Coordinator	2015 - 2016
-SFUO Bike Coop Vélo, Ottawa ON
+SFUO Bike Coop Vélo     Ottawa, ON
 - Boosted volunteers satisfaction by rationalizing the record-keeping procedures
 - Loyally worked hard to improve the quality of SFUO Bike Coop service
 - Introduced and implemented the stewardship of bicycle parts inventory
 - Increased volunteers motivation by officially recognizing their contributions

 ##### General Ledger Accountant	2007 - 2015
-Self-employed, Ottawa (Ontario)
+Self-employed   Ottawa, ON
 - Worked hard to ensure clients comply with income tax reporting requirements
 - Helped business owners assess business performance by preparing managerial statements
 - Reduced own operating costs by implementing the Open Source software

 #### COMMUNITY INVOLVEMENT
 ##### Volunteer to Coordinator	May 2015 - August 2015
-SFUO Bike Coop Vélo, Ottawa ON
+SFUO Bike Coop Vélo Ottawa, ON
 - Improved the quality and reliability of delivered services

 ##### Tax Clinic Volunteer		April 2013
-Somerset West Community Health Centre, Ottawa ON
+Somerset West Community Health Centre   Ottawa, ON
 - Helped individuals prepare tax returns in order for them to obtain social assistance

 #### EDUCATION